What is revenue operations?

 Unified buyer data: Both functions need accurate contact and account information across systems.
 Duplicate records, missing emails, and outdated job titles break routing, scoring, and outreach.

-Intent and engagement signals: RevOps uses signals to orchestrate plays.
-Trigger a nurture sequence when an account shows intent.
-SalesOps uses them to prioritize accounts.
-Surface high-intent accounts to reps first.
+Intent and engagement signals: RevOps uses signals to orchestrate plays, trigger a nurture sequence when an account shows intent.
+SalesOps uses them to prioritize accounts and surface high-intent accounts to reps first.

 Single source of truth: Clean, connected data eliminates the conflicting reports that create friction between teams.
 When marketing, sales, and customer success all work from the same data, alignment becomes possible.

-ZoomInfo delivers this data layer with comprehensive B2B data, the GTM Context Graph intelligence layer, and access across your existing tools and workflows.
+ZoomInfo delivers this data layer with 500M contacts, 100M companies, and 135M+ verified phone numbers, the GTM Context Graph intelligence layer processing 1.5B+ data points daily, and access across your existing tools and workflows.
 The platform combines verified contact and company data with buyer intent signals, technographics, and engagement data.
-This intelligence powers both RevOps and SalesOps execution, whether teams work inside ZoomInfo's GTM Studio for RevOps and marketers or GTM Workspace for sellers, or access it via APIs and MCP in their existing tech stack.
+This intelligence powers both RevOps and SalesOps execution.
+GTM Studio is where RevOps teams and marketers build enrichment workflows, territory models, and audience segments without engineering tickets, the codeless interface maps directly to the workflows that create the most operational friction: lead routing configuration, territory assignment logic, and ABM audience segmentation.
+Sellers and SalesOps teams access the same intelligence inside GTM Workspace, while engineering teams can wire it directly into custom agents and workflows via APIs and MCP.

-The GTM Context Graph is what makes the data actually useful.
+The GTM Context Graph is what makes the data actually useful for operations teams.
 It fuses ZoomInfo's B2B data with your CRM records, conversation intelligence from calls and meetings, email interactions, and product usage signals into a single graph that captures not just what happened in a deal but why it happened.
 CRMs record state changes.
-The GTM Context Graph captures the causal chain.
-Why a deal accelerated.
-Why a champion went quiet.
-What a competitive mention predicts about deal risk.
+The GTM Context Graph captures the causal chain: why a deal accelerated, why a champion went quiet, what a competitive mention predicts about deal risk.
 This context is what makes AI actually useful for go-to-market teams.

 Frequently asked questions